Nikhilsl12/OIBSIP/Task 2/README.md

 1. Withdraw: Allows you to withdraw money from your bank account.
 2. Deposit: Allows you to deposit money into your bank account.
 3. Check Balance: Displays the current balance of your bank account.
+4. View Transaction Details: Shows the transaction history of your bank account.
-4. Exit: Exits the program.
+5. Exit: Exits the program.

 To choose an option, enter the corresponding number and press Enter.
 Follow the prompts to enter the required information, such as the amount to withdraw or deposit.